 First, let’s quickly talk about how OMAD works.
 It’s simple (although not necessarily easy): eat all your calories within a one-hour window.
 This intermittent fasting method is also called the 23:1 method because you are fasting for 23 hours and eating for one hour.

 What can you have during your OMAD fasting window?

-If you want to do what is called “clean” fasting, you should be having only water, black coffee or black tea during your fating window.
+If you want to do what is called “clean” fasting, you should be having only water, black coffee, or black tea during your fasting window.
 However, some people do “keto” fasting, which allows you to put some fat in your coffee for example.
 I put full-fat coconut milk in my coffee and I have been achieving my weight loss goals.

 What does a typical meal look like on OMAD?